School of Art

 Master of Fine Arts Degree in Art

 The Master of Fine Arts (M.F.A.) degree in Art is the terminal degree in the field of studio art.
 UTSA is an accredited institutional member of the National Association of Schools of Art and Design.
 The emphasis of the M.F.A. program is on conceptual development and its harmony with formal aesthetic and art historical considerations.
 The objective of the degree is to provide advanced study in the field of art in preparation for a career as a practicing artist, in higher education, or as a professional in other art enterprises.
-Students in pursuit of the M.F.A. in Art have the opportunity to study in a wide range of disciplines including: ceramics, painting/drawing, photography, printmaking, sculpture, and video/digital media.
+Students in pursuit of the M.F.A. in Art have the opportunity to work in a wide range of disciplines including: ceramics, painting/drawing, performance, photography, printmaking, sculpture, sound, video, and digital media.

 Program Admission Requirements